JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 ### Setting up an NGINX Sidecar

-You may wish to use an NGINX sidecar with your application for a number of reasons, such as using [an autoscaler like Judoscale](https://judoscale.com/docs/aws-getting-started).
+You may wish to use an NGINX sidecar with your application for several reasons, such as using [an autoscaler like Judoscale](https://judoscale.com/docs/aws-getting-started).
 To do this with Terraform, we'll make a quick change to our Task Definition to also deploy [Judoscale's sidecar container](https://gallery.ecr.aws/b1e6w9f4/nginx-sidecar-start-header) from the public container registry.
 Replace the existing task definition with this:

 ```terraform
 resource "aws_ecs_task_definition" "this" {